Colon Cancer Screenings

 Fecal Occult Blood Tests - screening tests performed annually, you can reduce the risk of death from Colo-rectal cancer by up to 33%.

-There are two types depending on your insurance:
+There are several types depending on your insurance:

 - iFOBT (immunochemical FOBT)